Corvidae: Intelligence

-Jerison (1973) has suggested that the degree of brain encephalization (the ratio of brain size to body size, EQ) may correlate with an animal's intelligence and cognitive skills.
+Jerison (1973) has suggested that the degree of brain encephalisation (the ratio of brain size to body size, EQ) may correlate with an animal's intelligence and cognitive skills.
 Corvids and psittacids have higher EQ than other bird families, similar to that of the apes.
-Among the Corvidae, ravens possess the largest brain to body size ratio.
+Among the Corvidae, ravens possess the largest brain-to-body size ratio.
 In addition to the high EQ, the Corvid's intelligence is boosted by their living environment.
 Firstly, Corvids are found in some of the harshest environments on Earth, where surviving requires higher intelligence and better adaptations.
-Secondly, most of the Corvids are omnivorous, suggesting that they are exposed to a wider variety of different stimuli and environments.
-Furthermore, many corvid species live in a large family group, and demonstrate high social complexities.
+Secondly, most Corvids are omnivorous, suggesting they are exposed to a wider variety of stimuli and environments.
+Furthermore, many corvid species live in large family groups and demonstrate high social complexities.

 Their intelligence is boosted by the long growing period of the young.
 By remaining with the parents, the young have more opportunities to learn necessary skills.

-When compared to dogs and cats in an experiment testing the ability to seek out food according to three-dimensional clues, corvids out-performed the mammals.
+When compared to dogs and cats in an experiment testing the ability to seek out food according to three-dimensional clues, corvids outperformed the mammals.
 A meta-analysis testing how often birds invented new ways to acquire food in the wild found corvids to be the most innovative birds.
 A 2004 review suggested that their cognitive abilities are on par with those of non-human great apes.
 Despite structural differences, the brains of corvids and great apes both evolved the ability to make geometrical measurements.

 Empathy-consolation

-Ravens are found to show bystander affiliation, and solicited bystander affiliation after aggressive conflicts.
+Ravens are found to show bystander affiliation and solicited bystander affiliation after aggressive conflicts.
 Most of the time, bystanders already sharing a valuable relationship with the victim are more likely to affiliate with the victim to alleviate the victim's distress ("consolation") as a representation of empathy.
-Ravens are believed to be able to be sensitive to other's emotions.
+Ravens are believed to be sensitive to others' emotions.

 Empathy-emotional contagion

 Emotion contagion refers to the emotional state matching between individuals.
-Adriaense et al. (2018) used a bias paradigm to quantify emotional valence, which along with emotional arousal, define emotions.
+Adriaense et al. (2018) used a bias paradigm to quantify emotional valence, which, along with emotional arousal, defines emotions.
 They manipulated the positive and negative affective states in the demonstrator ravens, which showed significantly different responses to the two states: behaving pessimism to the negative states, and optimism to the positive states.
 Then, the researchers trained another observer raven to first observe the demonstrator's responses.
 The observer raven was then presented with ambiguous stimuli.
-The experiment results confirmed the existence of negative emotional contagions in ravens, while the positive emotional contagion remained unclear.
+The experiment results confirmed the existence of negative emotional contagion in ravens, while the positive emotional contagion remained unclear.
 Therefore, ravens are capable of both discerning the negative emotions in their conspecifics and showing signs of empathy.